 Today this word has wrecked, like many sacred words, in a confusion that has debased its essence: ‘We denaturalize the sexual act transforming it in a performance, making it lose its freshness, naturalness and spontaneity… We need to give back to the sexual act its dignity, depth and mystery, to discover what sex is: a love experience, a bridge towards sacredness’.

 A FEMININE WAY

-The etymology comes from sanskrit: it’s composed by TAN, that means –expansion- , and TRA that it’s translated – method-.
-A method to expand consciousness and the energetic and vital potencial…
+The etymology comes from Sanskrit: it’s composed by TAN, which means –expansion- , and TRA that it’s translated – method-.
+A method to expand consciousness and the energetic and vital potential…

-From an interview to Radha Luglio by Antonella lalaguti on Yoga Journal (abstract)
+From an interview with Radha Luglio by Antonella Malaguti on Yoga Journal (abstract)